edgedb/edgedb/docs/clients/python/installation.rst

 Running tests
 -------------

-The testsuite requires a working local installation of the EdgeDB server.
+The testsuite requires a working local installation of the Gel server.
 To execute the testsuite run:

 .. code-block:: bash